sprckt/flask-restful/readme.md

 cat input.json | python nest.py currency country city
 ```

-The output of this invocation is:
+The output of this invocation should be:
 ```
 {
   "GBP": {